Things to Do in Thailand in June [2026]

 Phuket has an average high of 32 degrees Celsius, or 90 degrees Fahrenheit, in June.
 The average low drops to 25 degrees Celsius, or 77 degrees Fahrenheit.
 June is slightly cooler than May.

 Because of the frequent rain, many beach-goers avoid Phuket in June.
-However, hotels often offer discounts this month, making the island a good choice for bargain-hunters.
+However, hotels often offer discounts this month, making the island a good choice for bargain-hunters or event-planners.

-Check out these tips on how to be police in the Land of Smiles.
+Check out these tips on how to be polite in the Land of Smiles.

 Book Hotel Rooms in Thailand!